hijimasa/cxd5602pwbimu_localizer_arduino/README.md

 English | [日本語](./README_jp.md)

 This repository contains an Arduino IDE project for the Spresense board that uses the onboard IMU (Inertial Measurement Unit) to perform sensor-based self-localization.
-The project demonstrates sensor fusion techniques, including calibration, filtering, and orientation estimation, to estimate acceleration, velocity, and position.
+The project demonstrates sensor fusion techniques using the **Fusion library**, including calibration, filtering, and orientation estimation, to estimate acceleration, velocity, and position.

 ## Overview